rohitmalekar/alfred/README.md

 [Read more...](./docs/4%20-%20opportunity.md)

-### Architecture - The ultimate bounty master: alfred
+### Architecture - The ultimate bounty master: Alfred
 Alfred is an AI-powered assistant designed to simplify and streamline the creation of impactful bounties for climate and sustainability.
 Built with a modular, multi-agent architecture, Alfred leverages Agentic AI to transform complex, manual processes into an intuitive and scalable experience.
 Key Features:
 - Planning Agent: Breaks aspirations into actionable milestones with measurable goals.